Book Series: Barrington Family Saga

 Properly addicted now, James and Eleanore are constantly sneaking off so they can make out in any empty room they can find.
 It would appear Eleanore's deepest desire of her heart has finally been granted until she dreams that night of James shouting in her face that what they share is NOT LOVE!
 This troubles her for days afterward.
 Does it strike you, reader, that Eleanore is a woman who could never be satisfied...

 Christmas comes and is delightful with snow and presents and happy servants and family.
 Then, one morning, well into the new year, as the happy couple are dressing themselves for the day, James accidentally drops the black perfumed hair ribbon in front of Eleanore who is deeply touched by his sentiment but when he kisses her, she looks askance and James picks up on it.
 Something's been troubling her for weeks, what is it?
 Eleanore won't say.
 She exits leaving James to start fretting over her faithfulness to him.
-Once a week she goes into town for Relief Society Ladies' Club meetings.
-What if she's been lying all this time?
-What if she's having affairs like Caroline and the baby she's currently carrying isn't really his?
+Once a week she goes into town for Oh, James!

 When he finally gets it out of her, Eleanore admits the guilt he's glimpsed in her eyes was true, not because she was being adulterous but because she loves him (you idiot).
 There, she said it.
 And with that, Eleanore leaves the room.
 James comes to her later where they kiss passionately and finally reconcile.
 He'll try harder to open his cold heart to her while she will continue to give hers freely.